-2) Brew in a Basket: is basically the same concept, except it is an electric system, so you can brew inside and instead of using the bag, the system comes with a basket that you put the grains in.
+2) Brew in a Basket: This is basically the same concept, except it is an electric system, so you can brew inside and instead of using the bag, the system comes with a basket that you put the grains in.

-So the choice is yours.
+The choice is yours.

 Brew in the Bag you will need:

-– Kettle that is capable of holding 15 gallons of water
+A kettle that is capable of holding 15 gallons of water

-– A turkey fryer and a bottle of propane.
+A turkey fryer and a bottle of propane.

 All-In-One Brewing System:

-– I brew on the Mash & Boil from Williams Home Brewing.
-I own this unit, it was the first I purchased and it has worked good.
-It is a basic model and as a result is not as expensive as the other options out there, but does the job and makes good beer!
+The Mash & Boil from Williams Home Brewing.
+I own this unit, it was the first I purchased and it has worked well.
+It is a basic model and as a result, is not as expensive as the other options out there, but does the job and makes good beer!
 Here is a review of the mash and boil.

 Base Grains: These are the grains that will make up most of the grain bill.
 Typically, about 80% of the grain bill (grains you will use in a batch of beer).
 Base grains provide the majority of the alcohol in the beer.

-– Specialty Grains: These grains make up the remainder of the grain bill and will add flavor, body, color, etc.
+Specialty Grains: These grains make up the remainder of the grain bill and will add flavor, body, color, etc.

-A quick note on yeast, if a recipe calls for a certain type of yeast and you can not find it or do not want to use it, or happen to have a different yeast on hand, don’t sweat it… use what you want, it is your beer after all!
+A quick note on yeast, if a recipe calls for a certain type of yeast and you can not find it or do not want to use it, or happen to have a different yeast on hand, don’t sweat it use what you want, it is your beer after all!

-– Hops: The recipe you use will tell you exactly which hops to use, how many and when to add them to the brew.
-Some hops are for bittering, flavoring and aroma.
+Hops: The recipe you use will tell you exactly which hops to use, how many and when to add them to the brew.
+Some hops are for bittering, flavoring, and aroma.
 It’s fun to play around with hops.
 Adding them at different times to the brewing process can create a whole different beer from the same recipe.

-… The recipe you use will tell you exactly what you need and how much.
 You can source your ingredients online.
 I typically use Adventures in HomeBrewing to order all my ingredients.

 What Recipe Should You Use

 It’s a great way to get started making beer without a kit.
 I started out this way and to this day I still use many of the recipes that came with the all-grain kits I bought and from time to time I will still order a new one to try out their recipe.

-Adventures in Home Brewing carry a wide selection of kits with very good recipes!
+This list of online vendors all carries a wide selection of kits with very good recipes!

 After you have all of your equipment, recipe, and ingredients it’s time to brew.
 Keep in mind what I am about to explain is not the basics.
-If you are a brand new novice to brewing I suggest you back up a couple of steps and learn to make beer with a simple beer kit to begin with it… it will give you a good foundation of the steps involved in making beer.
+If you are brand new to brewing I suggest you back up a couple of steps and learn to make beer with a simple beer kit, to begin with.
+Doing so will give you a good foundation of the steps involved in making beer.
 Here is a post to learn the basics of brewing.

-Same principle with making beer… You heat up the beer water (mash water its called) and you put the grains into it in order to get all the goodness out of the grains to make beer with.
+Same principle with making beer.
+You heat up the beer water (mash water its called) and you put the grains into it in order to get all the goodness out of the grains to make beer with.

 Your recipe will tell you how much water and how warm you need to heat it up to.
 With a single vessel system, you will typically heat up about 5 gallons of water to start.

 2) Mash In.
 The strike temperature is the temperature you are to heat the water to originally.
-At this point you have now reached that temperature and will be adding the grains to the kettle.
+At this point, you have now reached that temperature and will be adding the grains to the kettle.
 If you are using the brew in a bag system you will now place the bag in the kettle.
 If you are using one of the all-in-one brewing systems you will now place the basket into the kettle.

 If you are using the all-in-one brewing systems they will automatically keep the temperature at the correct mash temperature.

-– Turn the burner back on for a couple of minutes until the temperature goes back up to the mash temperature.
+Turn the burner back on for a couple of minutes until the temperature goes back up to the mash temperature.
 Be sure to stir the grains while you are doing this and make sure the grain bag is not touching the bottom of the kettle as you will scorch it.

-You can also simply wrap your kettle with a sleeping bag.
-I have done this many times and put a pillow over the lid of the kettle and it held the temperature perfectly also.(make sure your burner is off!!)
-Lots you can do.
-But again do not worry too much about this, just do your best and the beer will be fine.
+You can also try wrapping your kettle with a sleeping bag.
+I have done this many times and also put a pillow over the lid of the kettle and it holds the temperature perfectly (make sure your burner is off).

-Enjoy Your First All Grain Beer
+Enjoy Your Beer